• Skip to primary navigation

 Step by step photo instructions for making the mug cake.

-• Try not to over-mix the mug cake as it can toughen the cake.
+• Try not to over-mix the mug cake as it can affect the texture.

 • Don’t over-cook!
 Check after 60 seconds and then every 30 seconds after that.